idrevnii/SkozuBot/README.md

 1. Get a free Bot Token from BotFather in Telegram
 2. Clone the repo
    `git clone https://github.com/idrevnii/SkozuBot`
-3. Insall NPM packages
+3. Create in root directory .env file with field `BOT_TOKEN` and assign your token from BotFather
-   `npm install` or `yarn`
+4. Install NPM packages `npm install` or `yarn`
-4. Create in root directory .env file with field `BOT_TOKEN` and assign your token from BotFather
+5. Run the bot `npm start` or `yarn start`

-5. Run the bot
+OR

-   `npm start` or `yarn start`
+4. Run `docker-compose up` if you want to use Docker.

 # Usage